Nameless Rumia's Wiki

 Background information

-In the wake of Facebook's Cambridge Analytica data scandal boosting conservative-aligned campaigns, most of the tech industry was scrutinized for the internet's influence on politics, despite it being inherently political by design.4) Regardless, politicians were quick to escalate this as a 'national security' issue, blaming their real-world political shortcomings on allegations of foreign electoral interference.
+In the aftermath of Facebook's Cambridge Analytica data scandal boosting conservative campaigns, the tech industry became heavily scrutinized, not for its political origins,4) but for its impact on politics.
+Several politicians were quick to escalate this as a 'national security' issue, blaming their real-world shortcomings over allegations of foreign electoral interference, rather than go through any periods of reflection.

-As a response, YouTube added state-funded media labels in 2018, which were so incredibly thorough that even Radio Free Asia had a label.5) However, the same can't be said for companies that allow national security consultants to suggest copying it, but selectively enforce it on countries deemed antagonistic to the United States (e.g. China, Russia, Iran)6)7)8) which exposes their inherent bias.
+As a response, YouTube added state-funded media labels in 2018, which were so incredibly *thorough* that even Radio Free Asia had a label.5) However, the same can't be said for companies that allow national security consultants to suggest copying it, but selectively enforce this onto state media from countries deemed antagonistic to the United States (e.g. China, Russia, Iran),6)7)8) showing its bias.

 See also